-Not a builder basic bathroom - how to make yours better
+Not a builder basic bathroom - how to make it your own

 A question I get asked frequently from clients is ‘how do I make a builder-basic bathroom unique’?